 The Oregon Poison Center is a training site and educational resource for health care providers with the goal of improving the quality and effectiveness of the care they provide to patients experiencing a toxic exposure.
 As an academic program of Oregon Health & Science University, the poison center has the opportunity to teach students from many health care disciplines.
 Emergency medicine residents as well as medical, nursing, paramedic and pharmacy students obtain on site training here at the poison center.

-The physician and nursing staff of the Oregon Poison Center provides professional toxicology education through lectures, conferences, medical journal articles and didactic learning experiences.
+The physicians and nursing staff of the Oregon Poison Center provides professional toxicology education through lectures, conferences, medical journal articles and didactic learning experiences.
+Check out our educational videos and podcast: